US allows extra COVID vaccine doses for some. Now what?

 WILL I NEED A DOCTOR’S NOTE OR A BLOOD TEST?

-The government isn't requiring either — patients will just need to tell the vaccine provider why they're seeking another dose.
+The FDA didn’t require either.
+Some experts have said there should be no barriers to getting a third dose.
 “We would want to make that as easy as possible,” said Dr. William Schaffner, an infectious diseases expert at Vanderbilt University.

 WHAT WILL A THIRD DOSE COST?